sebastian-zieba/PACMAN/docs/source/stage10.rst

 .. code-block:: console

-	    Successfully reloaded meta file
     Starting s10
+	Using Stage 03 input directory: ...
+	Location of the new Stage 10 run directory: ...
 	Determining Source Positions for Direct Images:   8%|8         | 1/8 [00:01<00:15,  1.45s/it]
 	Your guess for di_rmax is outside of the image.
 	Determining Source Positions for Direct Images:  17%|#6        | 2/8 [00:02<00:13,  1.36s/it]
 	Your guess for di_rmax is outside of the image.
 	Determining Source Positions for Direct Images:  25%|##5       | 3/8 [00:03<00:11,  1.26s/it]
 	Your guess for di_rmax is outside of the image.
 	Your guess for di_rmax is outside of the image.
 	Determining Source Positions for Direct Images:  42%|####1     | 5/8 [00:05<00:07,  1.14s/it]
 	Your guess for di_rmax is outside of the image.
 	Your guess for di_rmax is outside of the image.
 	Determining Source Positions for Direct Images:  58%|#####8    | 7/8 [00:07<00:05,  1.10s/it]
 	Your guess for di_rmax is outside of the image.
 	Determining Source Positions for Direct Images:  100%|#########| 8/8 [00:08<00:04,  1.11s/it]
 	Your guess for di_rmax is outside of the image.
 	Saving Metadata
 	Finished s10

 We see that we got error messages that our guesses were outside of the image.
-To determine where the star actually is, this run saved the images as plots into a new directory: run directory + /figs/images
+To determine where the star actually is, this run saved the plots into the current Stage 10 workdir under:

+``stage10/s10_run_*/figs/images``

 You will end up with plots like this one: